16 Best Things to Do in Hunstanton

 Hunstanton Sea Life Centre is more than just an aquarium.

-If you or the kids are interested in learning more about life in the sea, go to the Sea Life Centre in Hunstanton.
+If you or the kids are interested in learning more about marine life, go to the Sea Life Centre in Hunstanton.
 It’s an aquarium that aims to educate and entertain their visitors.
 You can have close encounters with sea life, from shrimps and starfish, to seahorses and stingrays.

 One of the special features of the Hunstanton Sea Life Centre is the seal hospital.
 Since they opened the hospital in 1989 they have helped more than 750 seals.
 Visitors can see how they rehabilitate common and grey seals.